 - Prepare in advance.
 Try training yourself to sleep on your back a few weeks before the surgery so that you’re not dealing with new breasts and a new habit at the same time.
 Giving your body plenty of preparation beforehand gives you the benefit of avoiding painful or costly implications if you accidentally roll onto your side or stomach.

 - Create a barrier.
 Training to sleep on your back after breast augmentation surgery is slightly different from attempting to change your sleep position on a regular day.
 You want to ensure that you don’t roll, but you also want to keep your head and shoulders slightly elevated.
-Do this by using at least two or three pillows below your head and shoulders, one long pillow on each side of your body (rest your arms on these pillows), and one pillow under your knees to help with lower back pain.
-If you really want to commit – look into purchasing a wedge pillow that will keep you elevated and will make rolling next to impossible.
+Do this by using a wedge pillow, with one long body pillow on each of your sides (rest your arms on these pillows), and one pillow under your knees to help with lower back pain.
+I’ve personally had the best luck using Xtreme Comforts Wedge Pillow (link to Amazon) to keep slightly elevated, and using two BioPEDIC Body Pillows as a barrier to keep from turning over in your sleep!

 If you feel that you need a little more help retraining your body, we have a great article with a few additional ideas on how to stop sleeping on your stomach.